PalatinCoder/SquadIT/Documentation/SRS.md

 When an event has been rescheduled or a new message was added to the internal board, e-mails with all the important information and a link to the message or event are sent to the user.
 Users can disable e-mail notifications

+#### 3.1.9 Manage a Squad

+The team captain can manage the squad.
+In particular, he can change the squad's core data and he can add or remove other users to the squad.
+Furthermore, the team captain can pass the leadership to another member of the squad.

+These requirements are described in the use-cases [Manage squad][UC_ManageSquad] and [Pass leadership][UC_PassLeadership].

 ### 3.2 Usability

 #### 3.2.1 Intuitive interface